trilitech/tezos-developer-docs/src/pages/smart-contracts/avoiding-flaws/index.md

 **Best practice**: if you need to make decisions based on the price of tokens from a DEX, make sure you always get the prices through a good online oracle that uses this type of measures.

-## 12. Forgetting to add an entry point to extract funds
+## 12. Forgetting to add an entrypoint to extract funds

 ### Summary